sirca/clusterous/docs/manual/02_Quick_start.md

 The above parameters will instruct Clusterous to create a cluster of the default master/worker type, all running AWS `t2.micro` nodes.
 In the default master/worker architecture, there is always 1 master and any number of workers.
 For the sake of demonstration, we will have 2 workers for now.

-Save the file with the appropriate `.yml` extension.

 Create the cluster by entering:

     clusterous create mycluster.yml

-Where `mycluster.yml` is the name of your cluster parameters file.
+Where `mycluster.yml` is the name of the cluster parameters file you created.

 Clusterous display some progress output on the screen as it creates and configures the cluster on your AWS account.
 The creation takes a few minutes, after which Clusterous will return you to the command prompt.